Xophmeister/words-of-the-day/README.md

 "I'll tell you what, though: Sandra is proper fit!", Danny interrupted my soliloquy.
 Did I mention he's a prick?

-**27.1** "Please proceed to Meeting Room B.", echoed a dismembered voice over the public address system; that same chilling voice with which they overdub blacked-out sex offenders on the nightly news.
+**27.1** "Please proceed to Meeting Room B," echoed a dismembered voice over the public address system; that same chilling voice with which they overdub blacked-out sex offenders on the nightly news.
 My soggy excuse for a biscuit dropped hopelessly into the gritty remains of my tea.